paulie-o74/Demit-SB/TESTING.md

 ## Accessibility Validation

 The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/) was used to ensure the website met high accessibility standards.
-All pages pass with 1-2 errors due to the bootstrap navbar and 1-2 warnings due to style preferences.
+All pages pass with some errors due to the bootstrap navbar and 1-2 warnings due to style preferences detailed below.
+* Missing form labels for the search bar (mobile & desktop) as well as the newsletter signup- The search bar and newsletter do have form labels but stylistically I chose not to display them as the box has a placeholder and icon.
+* Empty search button, The button is not empty but again, I chose not to display it for style purposes.
+This is a very niche website and visual queues are the most important.
+The site needs to be aesthetically pleasing.
+* Empty links - These are all in the navbar and are not neccessarily empty, they are bootstrap dropdown menus.
+* Contrast error - Grey writing on white background which is aesthetically pleasing and matches the pallette of the entire site.

 *Go back to the [top](#table-of-contents)*